rbourgeois33/rocprof_tests/README.md

-# Rocprof Compute 101 with rocm/7.2.0 on Adastra, March 2023
+# Rocprof Compute 101 with rocm/7.2.0 on Adastra, March 2026

 ## Context

 As of today, the official ROCm version to use on Adastra is 6.4.3 ([see the doc](https://dci.dci-gitlab.cines.fr/webextranet/other/changelogs.html#rocm-version-compatibility-with-cpe-25-09)), as later versions are not compatible with the Cray libraries.
-However, `rocprof-compute` is under active development, and releases earlier than `rocm/7.2.0` should not be used.
+However, `rocprof-compute` is under active development, and releases earlier than `rocm/7.2.0` may be unstable.

 This tutorial will help you to set up your environment:

 - Create a module for `rocm/7.2.0`, which is available on Adastra but not exposed as a module, and load it.
 - Set up a Python virtual environment with `rocprof-compute`'s dependencies.

-So that you can run the latest `rocprof-compute`.It all seems very brittle at the moment, but we can expect a consolidation of the tools in the future.
+So that you can run the latest `rocprof-compute`.
+It all seems very brittle at the moment, but we can expect a consolidation of the tools in the future.

 [Link: latest rocprof-compute documentation](https://rocm.docs.amd.com/projects/rocprofiler-compute/en/latest/how-to/use.html)

 **Note:** For working on your production code during the hackathon, you can use `rocprofv3` with `rocm/6.3.4`, which is stable.
-This tutorial is to get you prepared for the next generation of AMD profilers.
+This tutorial is to get you prepared for the next generation of AMD profilers, namely rocprof compute and systems.

 Clone this tutorial repository and checkout the correct branch: